-This Official Statement, which includes the cover and inside cover pages and appendices attached hereto, contains information concerning (a) American Municipal Power, Inc. ("AMP"), an Ohio nonprofit corporation established pursuant to the laws of the State of Ohio, (b) AMP's Combined Hydroelectric Projects Revenue Bonds, Refunding Series 2020A (the "Series 2020A Bonds") and (c) the Cannelton Hydroelectric Project (the "Cannelton Project"), the Smithland Hydroelectric Project (the "Smithland Project") and the Willow Island Hydroelectric Project (the "Willow Island Project" and, together with the Cannelton Project and the Smithland Project, the "Projects").
+This Official Statement, which includes the cover and inside cover pages and appendices attached hereto, contains information concerning (a) American Municipal Power, Inc. ("AMP"), an Ohio nonprofit corporation established pursuant to the laws of the State of Ohio, (b) AMP's Combined Hydroelectric Projects Revenue Bonds, Refunding Series 2024A (the "Series 2024A Bonds") and (c) the Cannelton Hydroelectric Project (the "Cannelton Project"), the Smithland Hydroelectric Project (the "Smithland Project") and the Willow Island Hydroelectric Project (the "Willow Island Project" and, together with the Cannelton Project and the Smithland Project, the "Projects").

-The Series 2020A Bonds are being issued by AMP to (i) refund a portion of the Outstanding Bonds issued under the Master Trust Indenture and (ii) pay the costs of issuance of the Series 2020A Bonds.
-See "PLAN OF REFUNDING" and "ESTIMATED SOURCES AND USES" herein.
+The Series 2024A Bonds are being issued by AMP to (i) refund a portion of the Outstanding Bonds (the "Refunding Candidates") issued under the Indenture (as defined herein) and (ii) pay the costs of issuance of the Series 2024A Bonds.
+See "PLAN OF REFUNDING" and "ESTIMATED SOURCES AND USES OF THE PROCEEDS OF THE SERIES 2024A BONDS" herein.

-AUTHORIZATION FOR THE SERIES 2020A BONDS
+AUTHORIZATION FOR THE SERIES 2024A BONDS

-The Series 2020A Bonds will be issued and secured under the Master Trust Indenture, dated as of November 1, 2009 (the "Master Trust Indenture"), entered into between AMP and U.S. Bank National Association, Columbus, Ohio, as trustee (the "Trustee"), as supplemented by the Eleventh Supplemental Indenture (the "Eleventh Supplemental Indenture"), dated as of January 1, 2020, between AMP and the Trustee.
+The Series 2024A Bonds will be issued and secured under the Master Trust Indenture, dated as of November 1, 2009 (the "Master Trust Indenture"), entered into between AMP and U.S. Bank Trust Company, National Association, as successor trustee (the "Trustee"), as supplemented by the Thirteenth Supplemental Indenture (the "Thirteenth Supplemental Indenture"), to be dated as of August 1, 2024, between AMP and the Trustee.
 The Master Trust Indenture, as so supplemented and further supplemented and amended from time to time, is herein called the "Indenture".
-The Series 2020A Bonds are the tenth series of Bonds (as defined below) to be issued under the Master Trust Indenture.
-The Series 2020A Bonds, together with AMP's Combined Hydroelectric Projects Revenue Bonds, Series 2009B (Federally Taxable - Issuer Subsidy - Build America Bonds) (the "Series 2009B BABs"), Series 2009C Bonds (Tax-Exempt) (the "Series 2009C Bonds"), Series 2009D (Federally Taxable - Clean Renewable Energy Bonds) (the "Series 2009D Bonds"), Series 2010A (Federally Taxable) (the "Series 2010A Bonds"), Series 2010B (Federally Taxable - Issuer Subsidy - Build America Bonds) (the "Series 2010B BABs"), Series 2010C (Federally Taxable - Issuer Subsidy - New Clean Renewable Energy Bonds) (the "Series 2010C CREBs"), Series 2016A (Green Bonds) (the "Series 2016A Bonds") and Series 2018A (the "Series 2018A Bonds") (collectively, the "Outstanding Bonds") and any additional bonds issued under the Indenture on a parity with the Bonds (collectively, with the Bonds, "Bonds") and any Parity Debt are herein called collectively "Parity Obligations."
+The Series 2024A Bonds are the twelfth series of Bonds (as defined below) to be issued under the Master Trust Indenture.
+The Series 2024A Bonds, together with AMP's Combined Hydroelectric Projects Revenue Bonds, Series 2009B (Federally Taxable - Issuer Subsidy - Build America Bonds) (the "Series 2009B BABs"), Series 2009D (Federally Taxable - Clean Renewable Energy Bonds) (the "Series 2009D Bonds"), Series 2010A (Federally Taxable) (the "Series 2010A Bonds"), Series 2010B (Federally Taxable - Issuer Subsidy - Build America Bonds) (the "Series 2010B BABs"), Series 2010C (Federally Taxable - Issuer Subsidy - New Clean Renewable Energy Bonds) (the "Series 2010C CREBs"), Series 2016A (Green Bonds) (the "Series 2016A Bonds"), Series 2020A (the "Series 2020A Bonds") and Series 2021A Bonds (the "Series 2021A Bonds") (collectively, the "Outstanding Bonds") and any additional bonds issued under the Indenture on a parity with the Series 2024A Bonds (collectively, with the Series 2024A Bonds, "Bonds") and any Parity Debt are herein called collectively "Parity Obligations."
 See "THE BONDS."
-As of January 1, 2020, AMP had \$2,194,396,471 aggregate principal amount of Bonds and approximately \$31.1 million aggregate principal amount of Subordinate Obligations, consisting of notes evidencing draws on the Line of Credit (as hereinafter defined), outstanding under the Master Trust Indenture.
+As of June 1, 2024, AMP had \$2,024,603,824 aggregate principal amount of Bonds outstanding.

-The Board of Trustees of AMP by a resolution adopted on December 6, 2019, authorized the issuance and sale of the Series 2020A Bonds and approved the form and authorized the execution and delivery of the Eleventh Supplemental Indenture.
+The Board of Trustees of AMP, by a resolution adopted on May 15, 2024, authorized the issuance and sale of the Series 2024A Bonds and approved the form and authorized the execution and delivery of the Thirteenth Supplemental Indenture.